-- 51. If a gun is in a fixed position or an unlimbered on a heavy carriage and defeated on a Hard Pressed or Driven Back effect, it cannot limber and retreat, and is eliminate instead. - 52.
-If a defending unit in a fortified position or in square is defeated on a Hard Pressed effect, it does not retreat and instead must hold its position and the attacker must retreat instead. - Units breakthrough charge a half-move at the double quick rate.
+- 54. If a defending unit in a fortified position or in square is defeated on a Hard Pressed effect, it does not retreat and instead must hold its position and the attacker must retreat instead. - 55.
+Units breakthrough charge a half-move at the double quick rate